Progress report for ONE22-412

 - - Producer

-Water and soil samples will be collected twice monthly using grab sampling methods for one year.
-This sampling scheme allows us to see temporal changes in antibiotic residues, resistance gene abundance and soil microbial communities, and also gives us sufficient replication to average samples seasonally to determine variability.
-Our sampling schedule has been approved by the partner farmers to ensure this study will not impact normal farm operations but will still be able to capture field and farm runoff of manure-derived contaminants.
+Water and soil samples were collected May 2022 through June 2023 twice monthly using grab sampling methods.
+This sampling scheme allowed us to see temporal changes in antibiotic residues, resistance gene abundance and soil microbial communities, and also gave us sufficient replication to average samples seasonally to determine variability.
+Our sampling schedule was approved by the partner farmers to ensure this study did not impact normal farm operations but would still able to capture field and farm runoff of manure-derived contaminants.

 Antimicrobial residue analysis:

-We will sample surface water for antimicrobial residues.
-Sampling sites will be located immediately downstream of farm runoff confluences.
-We will analyze for a suite of emerging contaminants through a two-phased approach: a broad, untargeted analysis followed by a refined analysis of compounds detected in the first round.
-This analysis will be completed at the Center for Environmental Sciences and Engineering (CESE) at the University of Connecticut with the mentorship of Dr. Anthony Provatas.
-Using this approach, we will capture the broad story of contaminants derived from both livestock and human sources as well as some breakdown products.
-Emerging contaminant concentrations will be paired with discharge measurements to allow calculation of contaminant loads throughout the year.
+We have sampled surface water for antimicrobial residues and completed analysis of this component.
+We also sampled residues found in manure prior to field application to obtain direct source data.
+Water sampling sites were located immediately downstream of farm runoff confluences.
+We analyzed for a suite of emerging contaminants through a two-phased approach: we surveyed farmers to obtain a list of all antimicrobials used on the farms and targeted these antibiotics in each sample.
+Following this targeted analysis, we also preformed a untargeted analysis on a subset of the samples to determine other highly concentrated contaminants.
+This analysis was completed at the Center for Environmental Sciences and Engineering (CESE) at the University of Connecticut with the mentorship of Dr. Anthony Provatas.
+Using this approach, we captured the broad story of contaminants derived from both livestock and human sources as well as some breakdown products.
+All residues samples have been collected and analyzed, with data analysis and modeling remaining to be completed.
+Emerging contaminant concentrations will be paired with discharge measurements to allow calculation of contaminant loads throughout the year (Fall 2023).

 Soil microbial community and antimicrobial resistance analyses:

-To date we have completed 18 field campaigns collecting soil and manure samples for microbial analysis, along with surface water and manure samples for antibiotic residue analysis and soil water, surface water, ground water and precipitation for stable water isotope analysis.
+We completed 28 field campaigns collecting soil and manure samples for microbial analysis, along with surface water and manure samples for antibiotic residue analysis and soil water, surface water, ground water and precipitation for stable water isotope analysis.
 Each field campaign is also accompanied by collection of meta data on soil temperature, water temperature, soil moisture, and stream discharge and soil pH.

 Together, figures 1 and 2 indicate that the three study farms are defined by unique hydrologic flow paths and estimated difference in water residence times in the environment.
 We will use this data to model water ages to determine molecule residence times in the landscape from precipitation event through to discharge from the site.
 We will then pair these residence times with antibiotic signatures in stream water to better understand risk of contaminant transport off these sites, and impact of residence times on soil microbial community and extent of antibiotic resistance gene presence.